RikudouSage/php-enums/README.md

 What is so different about this one?
 It uses trait which solves one problem all the other implementations I've seen have - extending some base enum class.

-Why is it a problem?
-If you typehint, let's say `MyCoolEnum`, you can pass an instance of the base class (or interface).
-Trait solves this problem.

 All the enums return the same instance for the same enum, so you can check for equality (`===`) and the result is true.